Monday, August 3, 2020

-Keep it Picard
+Keep It, Picard

 This past week I saw a link to the teaser-trailer for the new television series, Star Trek: Picard.
-Patrick Stewart once again helms a Trek show; the first being Star Trek: The Next Generation, a series which did not exactly captivate me, principally because its staffing of too many two-dimensional characters.
+Patrick Stewart once again helms a Trek show; the first being Star Trek: The Next Generation, a series which did not exactly captivate me, principally because of its staffing of too many two-dimensional characters.

 The video embedded above is a teaser: shots of a vineyard and wine bottles mixed with the face of Jean-Luc Picard.
 It looks 'interior'.
 In my Starfleet Manual, that would put it at an advantage.
 I might want to watch.
 Of course, I'll do my usual: Watch the first two episodes, and stop there.